-A norrey of reading as nothing a readite will real as a sife are 114 - Approved readiness pathway credits will replace specific creand proficiency requirements.
-They focus on developing skill necessary for employment transition and are aligned with the student's ILP.
+Approved readiness pathway credits will replace specific credits and proficiency requirements.
+They focus on developing skills necessary for employment transition and are aligned with the student's ILP.
 RIDE will review and publish approved readiness pathways annually, including outcomes and disaggregated data.
-School schedules and course availability will not influence enrollmer readiness pathways.
-Special Education Notification: Students with active IEPs may qualify for Free and Appropriate s l t in Public Education (FAPE) until age 22.
-Eligible students may to participate in graduation ceremonies in their fourth year of school or the year they turn 22.
-The IEP team will notify the high school principal before Oct 15 of the intended school year for participation in graduation activities and ceremonies.
-This participation will not affect the student's right to receive FAPE or a diploma upon meeting th graduation requirements. ; PART C: 1.
-Courses Beyond Providence Public Schools Students have the opportunity to meet the outlined requirements, include those for content-area courses, through a variety of channels.
-These includes state-approved career and technical programs, expanded learning opportunities, dual enrollment, concurrent enrollment, online learning, experiential learning opportunities, and other innovative academic and career-readiness experiences.
-For more information, refer to the Dual Enrollment Policy: [Dual Enrollment Policy 2015](https://providencepublic.ic-board.com/Reference_Library/ES cies_and_Regulations/Policies//Dual%20Enrollment%20Policy%20 015.pdf). lude B_Poli 2.
-College and Career Readiness To ensure a smooth transition to postsecondary pathways, every gradual senior will receive guidance on opportunities in higher education, career apprenticeships, and the military.
+School schedules and course availability will not influence enrollment in readiness pathways.
+2. Special Education Notification: Students with active IEPs may qualify for Free and Appropriate Public Education (FAPE) until age 22.
+Eligible students may choose to participate in graduation ceremonies in their fourth year of high school or the year they turn 22.
+The IEP team will notify the high school principal before October 15 of the intended school year for participation in graduation activities and ceremonies.
+This participation will not affect the student's right to receive FAPE or a diploma upon meeting the graduation requirements.
+1. Courses Beyond Providence Public Schools Courses Beyond Providence Public Schools Students have the opportunity to meet the outlined requirements, including those for content-area courses, through a variety of channels.
+These include state-approved career and technical programs, expanded learning opportunities, dual enrollment, concurrent enrollment, online learning, experiential learning opportunities, and other innovative academic and career-readiness experiences.
+For more information, refer to the Dual Enrollment Policy: [Dual Enrollment Policy 2015](https://providencepublic.ic-board.com/Reference_Library/ESB_Policies_and_Regulations/Policies//Dual%20Enrollment%20Policy%20-%202_015.pdf).
+College and Career Readiness To ensure a smooth transition to postsecondary pathways, every graduating senior will receive guidance on opportunities in higher education, careers, apprenticeships, and the military.
 Graduating seniors will be motivated to undertake one of several actions facilitating a successful move to further education or career training.
-PPSD will also instruct students on applyin federal student aid through the U.S. Department of Education and state student aid through the Office of the Postsecondary Commissioner, per laws. s, o r g for The Rhode Island Department of Education (RIDE) will gather and analy /ze 403 - Graduation Policy Providence Public School District
+PPSD will also instruct students on applying for federal student aid through the U.S. Department of Education and state student aid through the Office of the Postsecondary Commissioner, per state laws.
+The Rhode Island Department of Education (RIDE) will gather and analyze data on the completion rates of these federal and state student aid

-under ations.
-This data, a key metric for school accountability, the "Every Student Succeeds Act" (ESSA) and highlight ass of 2028. •
+applications.
+This data, a key metric for school accountability, wi under the "Every Student Succeeds Act" (ESSA) and highlight the the Class of 2028. · ·

-Stude Students Completing Readiness Pathways: Students, families, and school teams may determine the Pathway is the course of study of a student no earlier to semester of the sophomore year and no later than the semester of their junior year.
-Readiness Pathways are students who have worked to complete their graduation have engaged in all interventions and support provided require an alternative path to graduation.
-Families and engage in meaningful meetings with school staff to ensure understanding of and consent to the requirements and of the programmatic changes to criteria, which must be ILP and communicated through annual notification.
-Successful criteria include at least 21 credits, encotransition and pathway programs documented in the Credits may include those approved through the R Pathway Guidance, and the required subjects, accomodifications.
-Completion of an Educational Development Plan (IE) Completion of an Individual Learning Plan (ILP).
-Completion in state assessments during sophomory years or alternate assessments in junior year.
+Students Completing Readiness Pathways: Students, families, and school teams may determine that Pathway is the course of study of a student no earlier that semester of the sophomore year and no later than the er- semester of the ir junior year.
+Readiness Pathways are and students who have worked to complete their graduation in have engaged in all interventions and support provided, it require an alternative path to graduation.
+Families and st engage in meaningful meetings with school staff to ensure understanding of and consent to the requirements and the of the programmatic changes to criteria, which must be of ILP and communicated through annual notification.
+Successful criteria include at least 21 credits, encom- transition and pathway programs documented in the may include those approved through the RIDE Readid Guidance, and the required subjects, according to IE modifications.
+Completion of an Educational Development Plan (EE Completion of an Individual Learning Plan (ILP).
+Completion in state assessments during sophomore years or alternate assessments in junior year.
 Demonstration of financial literacy is required.
-Guidance Document han the second end of the first appropriate for n requirements, d, and who may students must sure the implications e outlined in their mpassing e ILP.
-IDE Readiness ording to IEP EDP).
-Deriences, as ore and junior
+Guidance Document an the second nd of the first opropriate for requirements, and who may sudents must re in implications outlined in their passing ILP.
+Credits iness Pathway P OP). riences, as and junior

-- (-)
+Course(s) Credit(s)

-Cours Credit(s)
+English 4.00

-9th Grade 4.00
+9th Grade 1.00

 10th Grade 1.00